NodyHub/k8s-ctf-rocks/README.md

 ## Setup with Vagrant

-To simplify the Installation, a Vagrant file supplied that bootstraps the CTF local on an Ubuntu VM + k3s
+To simplify the Installation, a [Vagrantfile](Vagrantfile) is supplied to bootstraps the CTF local on an Ubuntu VM + k3s

 You can start it with:
 ```bash